HugoTHOLLON/HugoTHOLLON.github.io/en/projects/_posts/2024-05-06-seresvilles-birds.markdown

 end: 2024-08-03
 categories: ["personal-project", "best-project"]
 project-type: "Personal project"
-image-path: "/assets/images/projects/home_oiseaux_de_seresville_cropped.webp"
+image-path: "/assets/images/projects/home_oiseaux_de_seresville.webp"
 image-alt: "Game home page"
 tags: ["Godot engine", "GDScript"]
 description: |
   Developed an interactive quiz game in Godot Engine for a bird exhibition.
 Players identify bird species by either their picture or song.
-I designed and programmed the game mechanics using GDScript, created the user interface, and integrated audio/image assets.
+I designed and programmed the entire game.
 The game was showcased at the exhibition and used by visitors to test their knowledge of local birds.
 ---

 # The Game